 The setting provides opportunities for people to seek employment and work in competitive integrated settings.
-Compliant ⊠ Compliant documentation submitted with attestation ⊠ Observation made during on-site visit A person living in the setting who was interviewed no longer works and did not have a regular volunteer commitment.
-However, he stated that the staff are willing to adjust daily service schedules as needed, and that they supported residents when they have transportation needs.
-A person living in the setting who was interviewed described how they staff helped him get to a dental appointment.
+Compliant ⊠Compliant documentation submitted with attestation ☑Observation made during on-site visit The administrator and direct care staff were not aware of any people in the setting that were employed at this time.
+However, they were aware of people who have weekly commitments, such as volunteering.
+The setting staff accommodate services and food offerings to accommodate the schedules of people living in the setting.
 The setting is physically accessible to the individual.
-Compliant ⊠ Compliant documentation submitted with attestation ⊠ Observation made during on-site visit The common spaces and living units were observed to be accessible.
+Compliant □ Compliant documentation submitted with attestation The common spaces and living units were observed to be accessible.
 Living units and bathrooms were observed to have many accessibility features.
 The administrator confirmed that they work with people living in the setting if they need a modification to their living units, as needed.
-A person living in the setting who was interviewed said that he is able to move about his unit and the building well.
-On one occasion, when the elevator was being repaired he said staff brought meals to his room, and assisted him up and down the stairs, as he desired.
 The setting provides people opportunities to access and engage in community life.
-Compliant ⊠ Compliant documentation submitted with attestation ⊠ Observation made during on-site visit See Community Engagement section.
+Compliant ⊠Compliant documentation submitted with attestation □ Observation made during on-site visit See Community Engagement Section.
 The setting supports trips into the wider community for practical purposes like errands and medical appointments, but also for socialization and community engagement, including community events, faith community events, sports, and meals.
 The staff are aware of transportation providers in their area and work with people in the setting to arrange for rides, as needed.
 The setting also offers a varied activity calendar with activities tailored to the interests of people living in the setting.
-A person living in the setting who was interviewed had mainly used transportation coordinated by the setting for medical appointments.
-However, he was also getting out in the community as often as he desired with support from family and friends.
+The administrator confirmed that people living in the setting are informed that they can choose any medical provider that they like.

 The setting supports the person's control of personal resources.
-Compliant ⊠Compliant documentation submitted with attestation ☐ Observation made during on-site visit The setting has a compliant policy related to assisting people in the setting with their personal resources.
+Compliant □ Compliant documentation submitted with attestation ☐ Observation made during on-site visit The setting has a compliant policy related to assisting people in the setting with their personal resources.
 People living in the setting are properly informed of this right.
 The setting ensures people's right to privacy.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit A person living in the setting who was interviewed said that his privacy was always respected by staff.
+Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Staff working in the setting are trained to respect the privacy of people living in the setting.
+People's living units are respected as private spaces.
+Staff only gain access to the living units at the permission of the person living in the setting, or in cases of emergency.
 The setting conveys the following rights to people living in the setting in the "Resident Handbook": Privacy when you have visitors.
 Privacy during personal cares Privacy for phone calls, texts, email or other personal communications Privacy of your personal information including financial, service, health and medical.
 The setting ensures people's dignity and respect.
-Compliant □ Compliant documentation submitted with attestation ⊠Observation made during on-site visit During the site visit, staff were observed treating people living in the setting with respect.
-A person living in the setting who was interviewed confirmed that he was treated with dignity and respect.
+Compliant □ Compliant documentation submitted with attestation ⊠ Observation made during on-site visit During the site visit, staff were observed treating people living in the setting with respect.
+One person living in the setting commented in passing that the staff at the setting are "wonderful."
 The setting ensures people's freedom from coercion and restraint.
 Compliant ⊠Compliant documentation submitted with attestation ☐ Observation made during on-site visit Staff are trained on the Minnesota Home Care Bill of Rights and the Minnesota Vulnerable Adults Act.
-A copy of this document is also given to people to inform them of their right to be free from coercion and restraint.
+People are also given a copy of this document that informs them of their right to be free from coercion and restraint.

-The setting optimizes individual initiative, autonomy and independence in making life choices, including daily schedule and with whom to interact.
+The setting optimizes individual initiative, autonomy, and independence in making life choices, including daily schedule and with whom to interact.